 Plumber-turned-artist takes fire-breathing dragon to ArtPrize

 Taylor artist and metalworker Keith Coleman with his 12-foot fire breathing dragon on Thursday, August 16, 2018 will take the metal beast to ArtPrize in Grand Rapids in September.
 The dragon is made of recycled hot water tanks.
-Max Ortiz, The Detroit News
+The Detroit News

 Taylor artist Keith Coleman’s got a thing for big, metal animals.

 He crafted the pensive bull that guards Wyandotte’s Merrill Lynch office.
 He created the large metal bear outside Wyandotte’s Roosevelt High School, and a moose and 13-foot alligator on Grosse Ile.

 Now he’s given life to a 12-foot-tall, fire-breathing metal dragon that he’s taking to ArtPrize next month.

 “I’m guessing the dragon weighs about 2,000 pounds,” Coleman said.
 “It’s all made out of recycled hot-water tanks.
 We’re guessing there are about 3,000 hand-cut pieces on it.”

 Well, Coleman took an interesting path to becoming a full-time metal artist.
 He did plumbing for 30 years, as well as a lot of work custom-building hot rods and motorcycles.

 Both trades turned out to be excellent training for an art career, and crafting the fearsome beast that now looms in Coleman’s tree-shaded driveway, just waiting to terrify the masses in Grand Rapids.